common-voice/commonvoice-fr/STT/CONTRIBUTING.md

  - `duplicate_sentence_count` to control if Common Voice dataset might need to be regenerated with more duplicated allowed using Corpora Creator **USE WITH CAUTION**
+ - `enable_augments` to help the model to better genralise on noisy data by augmenting the data in various ways.
  - `cv_personal_first_url` to download only your own voice instead of all Common Voice dataset (first url)
  - `cv_personal_second_url` to download only your own voice instead of all Common Voice dataset (second url)